RaeXp917/Windows_No_Bloatware/README.md

 If you used the "Remove Xbox & Gaming Components" tweak in WinUtil, you might start getting an annoying popup saying: *"You'll need a new app to open this ms-gamingoverlay link"* every time you launch a game.

-WinUtil deletes the Xbox app but forgets to delete the registry triggers.
-To permanently kill the popup, run this in PowerShell (Admin):
+To permanently kill the popup, Open PowerShell as Admin, and Run the command bellow.

 ```
 reg add "HKCU\Software\Microsoft\Windows\CurrentVersion\GameDVR" /v "AppCaptureEnabled" /t REG_DWORD /d 0 /f